 5. Good Source of Iron

-To increase availability of this iron for absorption, it’s recommended you eat irom rich foods, not just green grams, along with foods rich in Vitamin C which can be found in most fruits (citrus) and greens.
+To increase availability of this iron for absorption, it’s recommended you eat iron rich foods, not just green grams, along with foods rich in Vitamin C which can be found in most fruits (e.g citrus fruits, guavas) and greens vegetables.

 6. Good Source of Other Minerals